mantil-io/go-lambda-examples/guide/README.md

 ``` sh
 brew bundle
 ```
 in the root of this repo.
-Of course you first need clone this repo.
+Of course, you first need to clone this repo and position yourself int the *guide* folder.

 For other OS-es, you will need to install [Go](https://go.dev/doc/install), [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [jq](https://stedolan.github.io/jq/) and [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).